 By choosing to visit Meteora you’ve made a choice to visit above all a holy place!
-A centuries old monastic community with monks and nuns who are still practicing their faith and ancient rituals.
-It is one of the most important monastic centers of the Orthodox Church, the Eastern Christianity.
-Below we have written the code of ethics while visiting Meteora and the monasteries to read carefully.
+A centuries-old monastic community with monks and nuns who still practice their faith and ancient rituals.
+It is one of the most important monastic centers of the Greek Orthodox Church and Eastern Christianity.
+Below we give the code of ethics one should follow while visiting Meteora and the monasteries.

 - All Meteora visitors should understand and promote the ethical values common to humanity, with an attitude of tolerance and respect for the religious, philosophical and moral beliefs of this ancient monastic community; are both the foundation and the consequence of responsible tourism; observe the social and cultural traditions and practices of peoples here and recognize their worth.

 - Open your mind to other cultures and traditions – it will transform your experience, you will earn respect and be more readily welcomed by local people.
 Be tolerant and respect diversity – observe social and cultural traditions and practices.

 - Respect the faith of the monastic community and of the locals and avoid engaging yourself within the archeological site, inside the monasteries or outside in spiritual or worship practices that don’t belong to the Christian Orthodox tradition.